 While we would love to be able to always give you an immediate source for where we got a certain fabric, it simply isn't possible.
 The availability of fabrics is a fast moving business.
 Whatever is new is always on the horizon.
 Unless a fabric line is printed more than once, it can be really difficult to locate fabrics, unless you get lucky.

 This is why we recommend that you audition other fabrics to make your clothing or bags.
 If this is a new process to you, it may take a little time to learn what looks good when sewn together.
 A good rule of thumb is to think about the size of the pieces.
 If they are small or have a lot of interruption with straps or other components, a large scale print may not be your best bet.
 Large scale prints work best when they have the opportunity to be on a large pattern piece.
 Likewise, choosing a tiny print for a large pattern piece may represent as a solid from a distance.
 Have patience with yourself!
 You'll get better at choosing fabrics the more practice you have.
 Back to top

 What are your privacy and security policies?

 Customer and newsletter information is used exclusively by Serendipity Studio and will not be shared with anyone.
-Our payment gateway and customer-sensitive webpages are fully protected and are PCI compliant.
+Our payment gateway and webpages are fully protected and are PCI compliant.
 Back to top

 I don't sew!
 Do you ever make custom pieces for anyone?